gvwilson/thirdbit/_posts/2008/2008-08-12-winter-grad-course-evaluation.md

 	<li>Learn a lot; things you won't learn in any other course.</li>
 	<li>Hands-on learning and real-world experience.</li>
 </ul>
-General Comments --- Bad
+General Comments—Bad
 <ul>
 	<li>Very code intensive, not very appropriate for grad students if the project is irrelevant to their research.</li>
 </ul>
-I'm now looking for project ideas for students in the fall --- if you're interested, please drop me a line.
+I'm now looking for project ideas for students in the fall—if you're interested, please drop me a line.